KamandaWycliffe/analysis/README.md

 - 👋 Hi, I’m Kamanda.
-A Certified Ethical Hacker and Data Scientist
+- A Certified Ethical Hacker and Data Scientist
+- Email me for business kamandawyclif2@gmail.com

 <!---
 Wyclefo/Wyclefo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.